binarly-io/efiXplorer/README.md

 # Build instruction

-We try to make the build process for different platforms very simple, just use the build script to automate this process 🐍
+We try to make the build process for different platforms very simple, just use the build script to automate this process🐍

 ## Build script